 Although the concept of MaaS has been talked about in various forms over many years, progress towards its realisation has varied greatly between cities and across transport modes (Figure 6).
-Only now have technological, social and cultural factors converged to make it timely for transport authorities to consider what they may need and want to do to enable the further development of MaaS.
+Only now have technological, social, and cultural factors converged to make it timely for transport authorities to consider what they may need and want to do to enable the further development of MaaS.

-Because there is fragmentation in the connected mobility market, large technology companies in China have innovated to align their business models with MaaS principles though they have yet to be able to deliver on the full vision for a single app that can facilitate multimodal journeys from beginning to end.
+Because there is fragmentation in the connected mobility market, technology companies in the space (e.g. TripGo and Citymapper) have innovated to align their business models with MaaS principles without being able to deliver on the full vision for a single app that can facilitate multimodal journeys from beginning to end.

-The commercial development of MaaS encompasses both single-mode and multimodal journeys, value-added services, innovative products and pricing models, and real-time, on-demand service planning.
-The major deficiencies of current MaaS offerings are the lack of integrated payments and door-to-door planning for multimodal journeys.
-The participation of Government authorities in the MaaS ecosystem will be key to overcoming these limitations.
+The commercial development of MaaS encompasses both single-mode and multimodal journeys, value-added services, innovative products and pricing models, as well as real-time, on-demand service planning.
+The major deficiencies of current

+MaaS offerings are the lack of integrated payments and doorto-door planning for multimodal journeys.
+The participation of Government authorities in the MaaS ecosystem will be a key to overcoming these limitations.

-To date, Chinese regional public transport authorities have had no clear active participation in commercial MaaS offerings, though public transport service data has been pulled into commercial mobility journey-planning platforms.
+To date, Australian public transport authorities have had no active participation in commercial MaaS offerings, though open-data policies have let public transport service data be pulled into commercial mobility journey-planning platforms.

 While some may suspect that MaaS is a fad, big businesses are making a significant investment in mobility and the take-up of related apps, and it is hard to argue that this will not have lasting effects.
 Mobility disruptors have already presented business models with ground-breaking product offers and cost structures that have influenced consumer decision-making and expectations.
-This will have indelible effects on the delivery of travel service.
+This will have indelible effects on the delivery of travel services.